Skip to content

 Background

 Rotterdam is Europe's largest port, handling ~460 million tonnes annually and serving as the primary crude oil and refined products gateway for northwestern Europe.
-The Rotterdam spot price is a key European energy benchmark.
+The Rotterdam/ARA (Amsterdam-Rotterdam-Antwerp) pricing hub is the key European energy benchmark for gasoil, fuel oil, naphtha, and jet fuel.
+Cargoes priced against ARA assessments set the reference for hundreds of millions of euros in European energy contracts each quarter.

 Rotterdam is exposed to the 2026 Iran conflict through its role as Europe's primary oil import terminal.
 Brent rose from $105.33 to $108.11 between 25–27 April as CENTCOM tanker interceptions reached 38 .
 Chatham House previously assessed Brent could reach $130 if the conflict persists, translating to significant eurozone energy inflation via Rotterdam .